 Cenci are typical sweets of Carnival in Italy.
-Along with the ritual of wearing costumes and follow the loud crowd in a street parade, like the ones of the Carnevale di Viareggio, even food has an important role in the Italian Carnival traditions.
+Along with the ritual of wearing costumes and following the loud crowd in a street parade, like the ones of the Carnevale di Viareggio, even food has an important role in Italian Carnival traditions.

 I remember that, during my childhood, my grandma used to prepare Cenci and rice fritters for Carnival.
 It was hard to say which was the best for me, as I was in love with both.

 When she was making Cenci, she wanted me on her side to prepare all ingredients.
 I was having fun mixing them, feeling my hands stuck in the dough, with my face and clothes dirtied of flour.
-But the thing I liked the most was plunging the pastry wheel in the dough and cut it into stripes of different shapes to fry.
+But the thing I liked the most was plunging the pastry wheel in the dough and cutting it into stripes of different shapes to fry.

 Fried Cenci and its many different names

 These fried pastries have different names.
-Somewhere in Tuscany, we call them Cenci or Stracci, which literally mean “rags“.
+Somewhere in Tuscany, we call them Cenci or Stracci, which literally means “rags“.
 The reason for it is the casual shape coming from the cut.
 But Italians also know them as Chiacchere (literally Chit-Chats) in the northern part of the region and in Milan.

 In other regions of Italy, people call them Crostoli, Frappe, Sfrappole, or Bugie.
 Whatever you call them, you will love their taste and crispness.
 Be careful because they are addictive.
-Once you start eating them, you won’t be able to stop until you have empty the tray.
+Once you start eating them, you won’t be able to stop until you have emptied the tray.

-Let’s celebrate Carnival and the Mardi Gras preparing these stripes of delicious sweet pastries.
+Let’s celebrate Carnival and Mardi Gras by preparing these stripes of delicious sweet pastries.
 Here is the “easy to make” recipe to fry Cenci the way my grandmother taught me.